 We often see Grohl nearing the tops of “best drummers” lists, usually voted there by Nirvana fans.

 Now, we think Grohl is a good drummer.
-But little else, as Castillo amply displays—he runs rings around the Nirvana star for dexterity, fluidity, and showmanship.
+But nothing special, as Castillo amply displays—he runs rings around the Nirvana star for dexterity, fluidity, and showmanship.
 He’s just a much more natural player.

-Here’s Castillo discussing the “rivalry” in mature fashion.
-Like Grohl, he also comes across as a nice, grounded bloke.
+Here’s Castillo discussing the issue in mature fashion.
+As with Grohl, he comes across as a cool and grounded bloke.